-Below is a sample agenda if you're planning for a first look.
+Below is a sample agenda if you're not planning for a first look.
 While these are commonly used time frames according to my experience, as always, consult with your event planner as each day is unique depending on traditions and events:

 Getting ready: 1:00 pm

 Church detail photos: 3:00 pm

 Guests depart church for venue: 4:30 pm

 Couples portraits at venue: 5:45 pm

 Cocktail hour ends: 6:30 pm